Enlarging the Circle: How to make your worship evangelistic

 Sally Morgenthaler has been active in worship ministry for many years.
 Founder of Worship Evangelism Concepts, she functions as on-site worship consultant for Denver Seminary and Pathways Church--an urban Denver congregation committed to reaching the unchurched under 35.
 Her book Worship Evangelism: Inviting Unbelievers into the Presence of God was reviewed in RW 39.

-Reformed Worship 43 © March 1997 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 43 © March 1997, Calvin Institute of Christian Worship.
 Used by permission.